jameson-pi/list_math/README.md

 ```
 The largest number is: 10
 ```
-Note: The largest function works with any type that implements the `PartialOrd` trait, which allows for ordering elements.
 ### AverageList struct

 The AverageList struct helps you keep track of a running average of `i32` values.